Issafulldev/NotBroke/README.md

 ## Architecture Overview

-- **Backend**: Asynchronous FastAPI API with SQLAlchemy + SQLite, supporting complete CRUD operations, search and export.
+- **Backend**: Asynchronous FastAPI API with SQLAlchemy + SQLite, optimized for Railway's free tier with connection pooling, pagination, JWT authentication, and production-ready configurations.
 - **Frontend**: Next.js application (React 19) with React Query for data management, Zustand for global state, and Tailwind CSS for styling.
+- **Database**: SQLite with performance indexes and optimized for low-memory environments.
+- **Deployment**: Railway-optimized with custom startup scripts and environment-specific configurations.

 ## Prerequisites